Wednesday, December 28, 2016

 Kitten Baby Tooth Under the Microscope

 Kittens, just like children, lose their baby teeth.
 Meet Flame and Bobbi, brother and sister kittens.
 One of them recently lost a kitten tooth.
-We placed the tooth under the FZ6-ILST stereo zoom microscope and the DCM5 microscope camera with 5 megapixels to capture the images.
+We placed the tooth under the FZ6-ILS2 stereo zoom microscope and the DCM5 microscope camera with 5 megapixels to capture the images.

 Flame and Bobbi Kittens